How to find us

 Driving from Flores/Santa Elena:

-Exercise caution on this road, as it has many potholes and speed bumps.
+Exercise caution on this road, as it has many potholes and speed bumps (túmulos).
 Follow the signs to Tikal.
 Around 30 km from Flores or 2 km past the intersection “Ixlu” or “El Cruce” with the road to Melchor and Belize border, you will enter the small, lakeside wood carving village of El Remate.
-La Casa De Don David is on the left-hand side approx. 1 km after passing the school and football field on the right as you enter the village.
+La Casa De Don David is on the left-hand side at the intersection approx. 1 km after passing the school and football field on the right as you enter the village.
 The hotel is located on the left at the Y junction that separates the main road from the lakeside road.
+Look for sign.

 Driving From Belize:

-There is an $18.75 USD fee per person for exiting Belize, even if you are in transit.
-Keep your receipt – it may reduce your final departure tax at the airport or border if returning to Belize within 30 days.
+There is an $20.00 USD fee per person for exiting Belize, even if you are in transit.
+Keep your receipt – it may reduce your final departure tax at the airport.
 We do not have updated information on departure fees for vehicles.
 Expect some disorder on this border.
 A car permit for entry into Guatemala can cost around $10.
 When bringing a vehicle into Guatemala, customs (aduana) requires a photocopy of your passport and driver’s license.
 They will direct you to a copier if you do not have one, but it is easier if you have one prepared.
-At the present time there are no car insurance sales for Guatemala at the border, but you may be able to buy insurance in Flores.
-To our knowledge insurance is not required.
+At the present time there are no car insurance sales for Guatemala at the border, but you can normally buy insurance in Santa Elena, Flores, Petén.
+To our knowledge insurance is not required by law.
 After passing immigration and exiting the Guatemala border station, there is a very small toll bridge.
-Tolls are typically Q5-10, however we have heard of people paying up to Q150.
+Tolls are typically Q5-10, however we have heard of people paying up to Q150 for minibuses.
 Ask for a ‘factura’ (receipt) and verify that it is for the correct amount.
 Ask for receipts as well at immigration and customs.
-The road between the border and Ixlu crossroad is in the slow process of being paved.
+The road between the border and Ixlu crossroad is almost 100% paved.
 Expect parts of smooth pavement, and in some areas an abrupt change to rough, unpaved parts with large potholes, depending on the current conditions of the road.
-It is about 60 km (approx. 35 mi.) and takes about 1 1/2 hrs. by car, slightly more by bus.
+It is about 60 km (approx. 35 mi.) and takes about 1 hr. by car, slightly more by bus.
 From the Ixlu crossroad or junction, take the right turn towards Tikal (to the left you will go to Flores).
 El Remate and the hotel are about 2 km. away.
 Crystal Auto Rental is one of the only rental companies who will let their vehicles cross the border from Belize into Guatemala.
 They have good vehicles at reasonable prices and will rescue you if you should break down.
 Contact them at www.crystal-belize.com

 Driving from Cancún, Mexico:

 We do not have detailed information on this route.
+But there is confortable bus service to/from Chetumal.
 Some of our guests have rented through Cancun Rent a Car, which allows their vehicles to cross into Belize and Guatemala.